Data Law Navigator | United Kingdom

 - Statutory prohibition.

 - Archiving, research, statistical purposes.
-Art 19, DPA contains certain safeguards relating to processing that is necessary for archiving in the public interest that is necessary for scientific or historical research purposes or is necessary for statistical purposes.
+Section 19, DPA contains certain safeguards relating to processing that is necessary for archiving in the public interest that is necessary for scientific or historical research purposes or is necessary for statistical purposes.
 It includes UK specific references for approved medical research with reference to existing statutes and a definition for NHS body.

 - Law enforcement and intelligence services.
 Part 3, DPA contains specific provisions relating to law enforcement.
 Part 4 contains specific provisions relating to intelligence services processing.